 Is Anxiety a Mood Disorder?

-As we mentioned in the introduction to this article, anxiety disorders can affect how people think, act, and interact with others.
+No, anxiety is not a mood disorder.
+Anxiety disorders can affect how people think, act, and interact with others.
 They can prompt feelings of extreme concern, worry, and fear.
 But they don’t cause the dramatic swings in mood, energy, appetite, and motivation that depressive disorders and the various forms of bipolar disorder do.

 Of course, this doesn’t mean that anxiety disorders aren’t serious mental health concerns.
 They most certainly are.
 And it doesn’t mean that anxiety disorders can’t be treated.
 Because they most certainly can.